 These listings and links are provided for information only, and do not imply endorsement or other connection between ANCA and the entities to which the links connect.

 USAJOBS - The Federal Government's Official Jobs Site

 US Department of Veterans Affairs Nursing Careers

-This technical college in Western Kentucky is hiring a full-time Nursing Instructor to teach undergraduate students.
+This technical college in Western Kentucky is hiring full-time Nursing Instructors to teach undergraduate students.
 Responsibilities include teaching nursing courses in the classroom, lab and clinical settings, advising students, other institutional service, and professional development.
 Click for details.

 This private, accredited, four-year college focuses exclusively on the field of

 health care.
 Located in Lancaster, Pennsylvania, the College attracts a select

 group of more than 1,700 students to study with faculty who are experts in

 their specialty areas.
 If you are interested in using your military expertise